nullmoge/random_asylum_addon/README.md

 ## License
 This project is licensed under the GNU Affero General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

-## Support
-If you enjoy this gamemode and want to support its development, you can donate via: [DonationAlerts](https://dalink.to/adskoe95)

 ## Contributing
 Contributions are welcome!
 Please feel free to submit pull requests or open issues on this repository.